 More work needs to be done to encourage more women to apply for logistics and supply chain roles.
 Only 5% of top supply chain roles in Fortune 500 companies are held by women.
 That’s a deeply disappointing statistic.
 Leading executives such as Mary Barra, who took a supply chain route to become Chairwoman and CEO of General Motors, show that women thrive in supply chain roles and use these roles to propel themselves into the most influential boardrooms in global business.

 At TLP, we actively encourage a diverse pool of applicants to apply for the logistics and supply chain roles for which we recruit.
 We do this because our clients want world-class staff to fill their vacancies.
 If the ideal staff member is sitting at home and not applying because they feel as though logistics and supply chain is not a sector that welcomes people who look like them, then our clients lose out hugely and the sector as a whole has failed these candidates.
 If the industry is going to solve the many challenges it faces, it is vital that it approaches them from multiple perspectives, by drawing on a diverse pool of knowledge and cultural experience from the staff who represent a wide range of demographics.
-Beyond the recruitment and talent consultancy, we provide our customers and candidates, we also play an active role within women in logistics supporting the marketing and taking an active role in promoting diversity across the profession.
+Beyond recruitment, we also play an active role within women in logistics, taking an active role in promoting diversity across the profession.

 Popular starting roles in this sector are often as an Administrator.
 Whether as a Logistics, Goods In or Goods Out Administrator, this role will give you a great overview of what working in the heart of the supply chain is like.
 Without talented Administrators, the logistics and supply chain industry would collapse.
 Some of the main responsibilities of an Administrator involve: